petersatsuse/azure-compute-docs/articles/container-instances/container-instances-standby-pool-configure-permissions.md

 ## Feature registration

-> [!NOTE]
-> The StandbyPoolContainerPoolPreview feature flag is required to enable standby pool functionality in the Azure portal.
-This requirement is temporary and will be removed in the future.

 Before configuring permissions, register the standby pool resource provider with your subscription.
 Use Azure Cloud Shell to run the following commands:

 ```azurepowershell-interactive